-The County spent over \$1.5 million of federal program monies during the fiscal year.
-We tested 2 federal programs selected under the major program guidelines established by the Single Audit Act, including the schools and roads and public health emergency preparedness programs that totaled nearly \$.7 million in federal expenditures.
-We reported weaknesses in internal control and instances of noncompliance over the County's administration of the public health emergency preparedness program.
+The County spent over \$1.3 million of federal program monies during the fiscal year.
+We tested 2 federal programs selected under the major program guidelines established by the Single Audit Act, including schools and roads and public health emergency preparedness programs that totaled over \$0.6 million in federal expenditures.
+We reported a weakness in internal control over the County's administration of the public health emergency preparedness program.